boolnetwork/mining-scripts/README.md

 - **`db_option.create_if_missing`**: Runtime parameters for the RocksDB database exposed by the keyring service.

 - **`db_option.atomic_flush`**: Runtime parameters for the RocksDB database exposed by the keyring service.

+- **`prime_factory_config.threads`**: The number of threads that will be occupied when a new version is launched, with each version being initialized and called once, will occupy CPU for a period of time.
+In order to avoid occupying all CPU, adjustments can be made as appropriate (by default, all threads are occupied).
+- **`prime_factory_config.target`**: The target number for generating safe prime numbers should be slightly larger during actual running, preferably between 100 and 1000.
+The larger the number, the longer the initialization time (default value is 500).

 - **`network_config.protocol_id`**: The division of P2P network protocols is particularly important.
 Different networks have different `protocol_id`.
 Please follow the official configuration, otherwise the link will be invalid.